 Access and Referral

-Hospice care is provided free of charge and is available to patient’s age 18 years of age and over who have been diagnosed with a progressive life limiting illness.
+Hospice care is provided free of charge and is available to patients aged 18 years and over who have been diagnosed with a progressive life limiting illness.

 We accept referrals for: